jakeprice-me/terraform-github/README.md

 ## Terraform Variables

 The GitHub Terraform provider requires an access token to be able to perform operations against GitHub.
 This should be stored in a `terraform.tfvars` file, and _not_ committed to version control.

+It needs to have `repo` and `delete_repo` permissions.

-Create `terraform.tfvars` and add the below variable.
+Create `terraform.tfvars` and add the below variable, with a token from [here](https://github.com/settings/tokens/new).

 ```ini
 token = "<github-access-token>